 Grb-2 (Growth factor Receptor Bound protein-2) is an adaptor protein that links tyrosine kinases such as bcr-abl with their downstream signaling molecules, including MAPK and AKT, which are critical regulators of cancer proliferation and survival.
 Liposomal Grb-2 seeks to suppress the function or expression of Grb-2, interrupt the vital signaling function and have a therapeutic effect.

 The Phase I clinical trial is being conducted at the MD Anderson Cancer Center and is a dose-escalating study to determine the safety and tolerance of escalating doses of Liposomal Grb-2, as well as the optimal biologically active dose.
 The study seeks a total of 18 to 30 evaluable patients and will evaluate six doses of Liposomal Grb-2 in six cohorts.
 An evaluable patient is a patient who has been able to complete the four-week treatment cycle.

-As of November 2013, the Company has successfully completed five cohorts of the study and has treated two patients in the sixth cohort.
+As of June 2014, the Company has successfully completed five cohorts of the study and has treated two patients in the sixth cohort.
 The drug has been well tolerated and possible anti-leukemia effects have been observed.
-Enrollment is currently on-going for the sixth cohort of the trial and Bio-Path anticipates that enrollment for the Phase I study will be completed in the first quarter of 2014.
+Bio-Path anticipates that enrollment for the Phase I study will be completed in the second quarter of 2014.